 Program funds may be used to provide up to fifteen (15) months of assistance for the following expenses:

-- utilities - including water, sewer, trash, power, internet, and home energy costs (costs for telephone, cable, or satellite television are not eligible under this program)
+- Costs for telephone, cable, or satellite television are NOT eligible under this program

 *While applicants may be assisted for up to 15 months, the Program will not commit funds for prospective (future) rent for more than a 3-month period at a time.
 Applicants must reapply every 3 months and will only be assisted if funds are still available.